mkster/mkster.github.io/_posts/2015-05-04-modding-planetoid-pioneers.markdown

 	--find the one and only movable object of this assembly local grenade = self:GetMOByName("Bomb")

-	--translate the mouse coordinate to the coordinate system of the grenade local vel = grenade:GetLocalPointFromWorldPoint(self.aim_point) end
+	--calculate the difference between mouse and grenade position to apply it as velocity local vel = self.aim_point - grenade:GetPosition() end
 {% endhighlight %}